balapriyac/30-Days-of-C/day-1/day1-summary.md

 ```
 ### Making sense of the construct

-- **#include**: preprocessor directive that causes the contents of stdio.h to be included
+- **#include**: preprocessor directive that causes the contents of stdio.h to be included.
 - `< >` around stdio.h: look for this file in the *system* directory
 - **int**: return type of the function
-- When you know that a function returns a value, the *type* of the value that it's expected to return precedes the function name
+- When you know that a function returns a value, the *type* of the value that it's expected to return precedes the function name.
 - **main**: program execution starts from the main function
 - `()`: the main function here doesn't consume any arguments
 - `{}`: delimiters for a block of code